 Here’s What I’m All About

-Hi, I’m Lucy Chen, a figurative artist, a visual storyteller, and the founder of Painting for an Expressive Living.
+Hi, I’m Lucy Chen, a figurative artist, and a visual storyteller.
 If you ever asked yourself:

 “How can I be more creative?”

 “How can I express my feelings and emotions through art?”

 “How can I express who I am through art?”

 “How can I incorporate art into my every day life?”